 When she has been away filming, actor Michelle Keegan always breathes a sigh of relief when she arrives in Manchester.
-Nonetheless, as she begins research that will end with a remarkable discovery close to “home”, the star of Our Girl knows that she will first be heading to Gibraltar, where there are strong family ties.
+Nonetheless, as she begins a Who Do You Think You Are? journey that will end with a remarkable discovery close to “home”, the star of Our Girl knows that she will first be heading to Gibraltar, where there are strong family ties.

 In a Mediterranean territory that has been under British control since the 18th century, she meets historian Jennifer Ballantine, who shows her the 1911 census, taken when Michelle’s great grandmother, Leonor Orfila, was a child.
 Leonor’s father, Miguel, was a “groomsman”.